Downrigger Trolling for Salmon

 It is best if the netter and the fisher to also wear Polaroid glasses, this will allow them to see into the water and see the fish a lot better by cutting out the surface glare.

 Some fish, depending on where they are hooked will want to go to the right, or the left.
-Take him on the side he wants to go to, do not to to bring a RH hooked fish on the LH side of the boat.
+Take it on the side it wants to go to, do not to to bring a RH hooked fish on the LH side of the boat.
 If a fish is hooked with a lure on one side of the mouth and you keep putting him on the other side just because that is where you are comfortable in netting from, you very well may pull the hook out before he comes in.
+Been There - Done That.
 This then will also determine what you will do with the other rod / rods and downrigger wire.

 This has also proven beneficial if you happen to have 2 fish on at once, as with the boat still moving, the second fish tends to not get as excited if you do not get it really close (keep it about 30' out) to the boat and it will usually tag a long, giving you time to net the other smaller or more tired fish netted first.